HackYourFuture-CPH/program/courses/foundation/intro-to-using-ai/week1/session-plan.md

 In the first approach, we learned X things (quote the number from before), and this was all from just this one exercise!

 Simple maths for impact: You learned X new things just today.
-Over the 36 weeks of HYF, that that could easily mean Y new learnings if you follow our guidelines for using AI.
-Don't miss out on these learnings by using AI the wrong way!
+Over the 36 weeks of HYF, that that could easily mean Y new learnings if you follow these steps for using AI effectively.
+Don't miss out on your learning and development by using AI the wrong way!

 ## Part 4: Prompting Techniques & Critical Evaluation (50 mins)